 Connecting Multimeter Leads to Battery Terminals

-Now that your is set to DC voltage mode, it’s time to connect the leads to the battery terminals.
+Now that your is set to DC mode, it’s time to connect the leads to the battery terminals.
 This is a critical step, as incorrect connections can lead to inaccurate readings or even damage to your multimeter.
 Take a deep breath and follow these simple steps:

 - Identify the positive (+) and negative (-) terminals on your car battery.
 The positive terminal usually has a “+” sign or a red color code, while the negative terminal has a “-” sign or a black color code.